Wuxi: Economy

 Since it was established in 1992, Wuxi New District (WND), covering an area of 220 km2, has evolved to be one of the major industrial parks in China.
 In 2013, it had a GDP of 121.3 billion yuan ($19.54 billion), and an industrial output value of 276.7 billion yuan, accounting for 15% of production in the Wuxi area.The district includes the Wuxi Hi-tech Industrial Development Zone, Wuxi (Taihu) International Technology Park, Wuxi Airport Industrial Park, China (Wuxi) Industrial Expo Park, China Wu Culture Expo Park, and International Education and Living Community.

 Hotels in Wuxi include Wuxi Maoye City – Marriott Hotel, Hilton Hotel's Wuxi-Lingshan Double Tree Resort near the Lingshan Giant Buddha, Kempinski Hotel Wuxi, Landison Square Hotel Wuxi, noted for its Wu jade phoenix sculpture in the lobby, Radisson Blu Resort Wetland Park Wuxi, Sheraton Wuxi Binhu Hotel, the Wuxi Grand Hotel, and Wuxi Hubin Hotel and many other hotels.

-In 2024, the GDP of Wuxi City will reach 1626.329 billion yuan, a year-on-year increase of 5.8% at constant prices, higher than the national average (5.0%).
-Among them, the added value of the primary industry is 14.045 billion yuan, a year-on-year increase of 3.5%; the added value of the secondary industry is 771.602 billion yuan, a year-on-year increase of 6.2%; the added value of the tertiary industry is 840.682 billion yuan, a year-on-year increase of 5.4%; the fiscal revenue is 121.01 billion yuan, ranking third in the province, and the per capita GDP is 216,900 yuan, ranking third in the country after Beijing and Shanghai.
+In 2025, the city's GDP reached 1,677.394 billion yuan, a year-on-year increase of 5.1% at constant prices.
+Specifically, the added value of the primary industry was 14.248 billion yuan, a year-on-year increase of 2.6%; the added value of the secondary industry was 787.047 billion yuan, an increase of 5.0%; and the added value of the tertiary industry was 876.099 billion yuan, an increase of 5.1%.
+Fiscal revenue reached 122.5 billion yuan, ranking third in the province.
+Per capita GDP was 223,000 yuan, ranking third in the country after Beijing and Shanghai.